Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Preliminaries

-\begin{itemize}[leftmargin=*] \item \textbf{Alignment loss.} Here we track the model's loss on the alignment dataset (the one used for alignment) after the model is fine-tuned on fine-tuning dataset.
+\item \textbf{Alignment loss.} Here we track the model's loss on the alignment dataset (the one used for alignment) after the model is fine-tuned on fine-tuning dataset.
 As shown on the left of Figure \ref{drift motivation}, for the model trained using supervised fine-tuning (SFT), the alignment loss increases as the harmful data ratio rises.
 This suggests that the model becomes less aligned with the alignment dataset after fine-tuning with more harmful user data, implying it begins to forget its alignment knowledge.
-For the non-aligned model, the alignment loss starts at a high value and remains stable, even when fine-tuned with more harmful data. \item \textbf{Hidden embedding drift.} To further investigate the change in alignment loss, we examine the drift in hidden embeddings after user fine-tuning, as shown on the right of Figure \ref{drift motivation}.
+For the non-aligned model, the alignment loss starts at a high value and remains stable, even when fine-tuned with more harmful data.

+\item \textbf{Hidden embedding drift.} To further investigate the change in alignment loss, we examine the drift in hidden embeddings after user fine-tuning, as shown on the right of Figure \ref{drift motivation}.
 Specifically, \textit{embedding drift} is quantified as the Euclidean distance between the hidden embeddings of the aligned model (or the pre-trained model for the non-aligned case) and the fine-tuned model, all using the same alignment dataset.
 Here, hidden embedding refers to the output from each attention layer in the LLM.
 We observe that the embedding drift for the SFT model increases significantly with a higher harmful data ratio.
 A similar trend is seen in the non-aligned model, though the drift is less pronounced. \end{itemize}

 In summary, the above finding seems to show that hidden embedding drift over the alignment data could be a plausible reason leading to the increase of harmful score, as they share the same growing trend with the harmful score.
 Inspired by this finding, an alignment stage defense Vaccine \cite{huang2024vaccine} is proposed to mitigate this drift.
 We next show in Figure \ref{tsne visualization} the visualization results of the SFT and Vaccine method.
 As shown, When the harmful ratio is high, it is intuitive to see that the embedding of both SFT's model and Vaccine's model is drifting toward a specific direction.
-However, the embedding drift of Vaccine is slighter, making the drifted embedding still able to preserve the alignment knowledge.
+However, the embedding drift of Vaccine is slighter, making the embedding still able to preserve the alignment knowledge.

+With the above results, we show that how the loss over alignment data is changed with different ratio of harmful data used in harmful fine-tuning.